narthur/maze-gen/knowledge.md

 Known Issues:
 - Solvers can get stuck in certain maze configurations
+  - Occurs when solver has no valid moves according to Trémaux's rules
+  - Need to analyze state dumps to identify problematic maze patterns
+  - Current stuck detection is too aggressive
-- Built-in detection throws error if solver stays in same position for 2 ticks
+    - Throws error if solver stays in same position for 2 ticks
+    - Can produce false positives when valid moves exist
+    - Being in same position twice != being stuck
+    - TODO: Improve stuck detection to check for available moves
   - Error includes state dump for debugging stuck conditions

 ## URL Parameters